sambaran01/fluxi/README.md

 - Wait a few minutes for Discord to sync commands
 - Try `/` in your server to see if commands appear

-**Gemini API errors:**
+**OpenRouter API errors:**
-- Verify your `GEMINI_API_KEY` is correct
+- Verify your `OPENROUTER_API_KEY` is correct
-- Check you haven't exceeded free tier limits
+- Check you have credits in your OpenRouter account
-- Ensure your API key has the Gemini API enabled
+- Ensure your API key is active

 **Bot not responding:**
 - Check console for errors